 - The fully integrated quality control process rigorously enforces inspections to assure item conformance to any required characteristics, operational tolerance or expected results.

 IWI Consulting can help you take control of operations from recipe to delivery.
-To learn more about Sage X3 and its unique features built especially for food manufacturing companies, click here.
+To learn more about Sage EM (formerly known as Sage X3) and its unique features built especially for food manufacturing companies, click here.

-To learn more about reducing food waste with ERP, download our whitepaper, Sage ERP X3: Reducing Food Waste and Increasing Efficiency with ERP.
+To learn more about reducing food waste with ERP, download our whitepaper, Sage ERP EM (formerly known as Sage X3): Reducing Food Waste and Increasing Efficiency with ERP.

 Our small and dedicated team specializes in helping small-to-medium size Canadian businesses and non-profits select and adapt Enterprise Resource Planning (ERP), Customer Relationship Management (CRM), Human Resource Management (HRMS), and IT services.
 With IWI’s 15 years in business and 100 plus years of combined experience, IWI has helped hundreds of food manufacturing, distribution, and financial service companies gain efficiency, grow, and lower their operating costs.